1908:

 February 1988 – Renovation is completed

-The building opens to acclaim as national model of arts incubator.
+The building opens to acclaim as a national model of arts incubator.
 An initial $3 Million was raised to renovate and support the Center.
-It was named in honor of Mr. and Mrs. Charles A. Sammons, principal benefactors who donated funds to complete renovation.
+It was named in honor of Mr. and Mrs. Charles A. Sammons, principal benefactors who donated funds to complete the renovation.

-Named in National Register of Historic Places
+Named in the National Register of Historic Places

 A Legacy Campaign begins with a $2.5 million challenge grant from Sammons Enterprises.
 The campaign raises $5 million to fund critical capital repairs and replacements and to create an endowment.